marklagendijk/lodash-deep/README.md

 ```

 ### _.deepSetValue(object, propertyPath, value)
-Executes a deep check for the existence of a own property in an object tree.
+Sets a value of a property in an object tree.
+Any missing objects will be created.

 #### object
 Type: `Object`